 Consider that score your baseline.
 This is the score you would earn if you showed up at the exam site today.

 Hopefully, you have a list of schools where you want to apply, even if you think you might change it later.
 Compare your practice test score with the average scores of the most recent freshman class.

 Unless your score far exceeds the average at all of your prospective schools, you'll want to dedicate some time to prepping before you take an official test.
-Improving your score by even a hundred points can significantly boost your chances of admission at many schools.
+Improving your score by even a hundred points on the SAT or 1 point on the ACT can significantly boost your chances of admission at many schools.

 |You're careless||Did you miss questions because you didn't read carefully?
 If so, you need to practice and drill.|